thecodeshastra/thecodeshastra/README.md

 ![background](https://github.com/user-attachments/assets/9bda9a0c-2f1d-4644-9e37-ebb696205656)

 Hello!
-I’m **Mahendra Pawar**, **Lighting Technical Supervisor** with over 7 years of experience at DNEG, one of the world’s leading visual effects studios.
+I’m **Mahendra Pawar**, **Lighting Technical Supervisor** with over 7 years of experience at DNEG, an aspiring AI product manager with a strong foundation in visual effects and a passion for technical innovation.
+Early in my career, I worked in creative VFX roles but discovered my true strengths lay in building, optimizing, and managing software solutions.
+That realization led me to shift from working inside software to working on software—designing tools and streamlining workflows.

-Technical problem solver with a strong foundation in tool development and workflow automation.
-Experienced in designing and deploying Python-based solutions, API integrations, and creative pipeline enhancements that improve efficiency.
-Constantly seeking innovative ways to automate processes and tackle complex challenges, with a vision to expand into IT and product management, always leveraging technology to deliver impactful results.
+This shift has fueled my passion for AI and automation to transform business operations.
+I’m actively learning, tackling challenges, and collaborating with forward-thinking professionals to deliver impactful, user-centered products.

-### 🚀 What I Do
+### 🚀 What I do
-- **Tool Development**:
-    - Design and deploy automation tools using Python and APIs for platforms like Houdini/Solaris, making day-to-day work more efficient for artists and technical teams.
-- **Workflow Automation**:
-    - Constantly seek ways to simplify and optimize creative and technical pipelines—reducing manual steps, minimizing errors, and scaling productivity.
-- **Technical Support/Problem-solving**:
-    - Serve as a go-to resource for diagnosing and resolving complex technical issues across active shows and projects, ensuring smooth deliveries and happy teams.
+- Design and manage AI-driven products that solve real-world problems
+- Build and optimize automation tools to enhance efficiency across workflows
+- Lead cross-functional teams through the full product lifecycle

 ### 💡 Current Interests
-- Automating creative and technical workflows
+- AI-powered automation and smart integrations
-- Exploring API integrations for next-generation pipeline tools
+- API-driven pipeline enhancements
-- Building robust systems for the animation, VFX and IT industry
+- Data-driven decision making and product strategy

 ### 🌱 Goals & Aspirations
-- Become Pipeline developer and AI product manager.
-- Expand my expertise from animation and VFX into the broader IT sector.
-- Grow into a product manager and developer role, using AI to build smarter solutions and products.
+- Transition into a full-time product management role
+- Develop innovative solutions that drive measurable business impact
+- Grow as a leader who blends technical expertise with strategic vision

 <!---
 thecodeshastra/thecodeshastra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.